 Pittsboro Small Group - Contact: Greg Beaupied

-Urban Durham Small Group - Contact Ryan Grove
+Western Durham Small Group - Contact: Jed Atkins

 It is our mission to be a people growing in our love, worship, and service of God: the Father, Son, and Holy Spirit.
 More often than not, God uses relationships with others to help us grow in these ways.
 That is, God is pleased to use other people to challenge us, encourage us, teach us, and love us.
 This is why small groups are central to the life of our church.